palaumarc/flickr_gallery/README.md

 The gallery loads a small subset of images and loads more via infinite scroll technique.
 Each request loads 15 new images.
 When the max page number is reached, the infinite scroll is deactivated.

+There is no error view implemented, so if there is any error the App will only log the error message in the console.

+## Browser compatibility

-Only tested on Google Chrome v69, Safari v12 and Mozilla Firefox v57.
+The App has been only tested on Google Chrome v69, Safari v12 and Mozilla Firefox v57.
 Running in different web browsers or versions may lead to unexpected behaviour.

-There is no error view implemented, so if there is any error the App will only log the error message in the console.
+**Known issues:**
+- *Safari*: infinite scroll is not working and ligthbox responsiveness is not working as expected
+- *Firefox*: lightbox responsiveness is not working as expected

 ## Prerequisites

-Node: v10.10 is recommended.
+- *Node*: v10.10 is recommended.
 Previous versions are discouraged and may lead to unexpected behaviour.

 ## Installing